Akyya-Mayberry/bae-weather/README.md

 ### How to use the app

-Currently all features of the app are not implemented.
+Current Location Request: When first launching the application, you are requested to grant the app access to your current location in order to display weather for your location.
+If you deny access, before proceeding to use the app, you will be require to grant the app location access in your phones settings.
+Once location access is granted, you will be sent to the weather homepage.

-Homepage: When launching the application, you are sent to the weather homepage.
-The current weather is fetched and displayed along with the webcasters image associated with the weather cateogry.
-Currently the current location is hardcoded for "Fresno, California".
-To change this, you must update the default values for city state in the Contants.swift file.
-The current date and the last time the current weather was updated is also display.
-Please be aware that the weather may take a couple of minutes to update (you may see a placeholder for weather).
-This issue will be fix and future updates
+Weather Homepage: Once location access is granted for the first time and on each subsequent app launch, you are sent to the weather homepage.
+The first time you launch the app, the current weather is fetched and displayed for you along with the default webcaster name "Bae", the current date and time the weather was fetched, and the default webcasters images associated with the current weather cateogry.
+If you have used the app to fetch current weather before, then your homepage will display the date and time of the last fetched weather.
+To update the weather, you must click the refresh button.
+If location access is not granted, you will first be required to authorized your current location before the weather is able to update.

-Settings: Settings view is primarily for webcaster configuration.
+Settings: Settings view is primarily to configure the webcaster.
 You are able to view and change the weathercaster name.
-You are able to view each model image associated with a weather cateogry by swiping the preview area or selecting a model image from the thumbnails.
+To change the name, click on the pencil icon and ensure that "Use Default" switch is turned off.
+If the "Use Default" switch is on, your webcaster will have the default name of "Bae" and the field to change the name will be disabled.
+In this view, you are also able to view the model image associated with each weather cateogry by either selecting anl image from the collection of thumbnails or by swiping along the image the larger image preview area.

-Weathercaster Image Details: Clicking on an image in the preview area if of the settings view presents a detailed view of the image.
-The details view allows selecting a new photo from the library however uploaded photos are not yet perisisted.
+Weather Category Image Details: Clicking on an image in the preview area displays the image details and the ability to select a custom image from your photos library.
+However the ability to save the image is not implemented yet.

-### Implementation of Project Reqs

 ##### Project Structure
 - Services:
     - Network Service - Open Weather API for getting current weather
     - UserDefaults Service - Aim to be a wrapper around user defaults.
 Some quering and peristence will still require regular usage of UserDefaults.
+    - Location Service - Provides current location data for device
 - UIViewControllers:
     - WeatherViewController: Displays current weather, date, last time weather was updated, webcaster image for current weather and hourly forecast (not implemented)
     - SettingsViewController: Configurations related to webcaster/model such as name and photos for each weather category